-The LaPerm is somewhat of a rare breed that’s characterized by a curly or shaggy fur coat and wide-set ears.
+The LaPerm a rare breed that’s characterized by a curly or shaggy fur coat and wide-set ears.

-They are truly unique cats with lots of personality and energy.
+They are truly unique and healthy cats with lots of personality and energy.

 A lovely option for owners that enjoy lots of interaction with their feline friends.